antonytrupe/rfw/README.md

 npm run dev

 ## themes/principles/ideas
 perma death
 no static spawns
+cultures/cities/civilizations grow and die on their own
+gods can intervene to bring back balance(repopulate/wipe out)
-play muliple characters but not at once able to give characters goals
+play muliple characters but not at once
+able to give characters goals(move to a new location, focus on a career)

 ## TODO
 1. touch controls